One Trail, Two Very Different Endings

 What draws many hikers to add Fimmvörðuháls is this progression.
 It’s not about improving what came before.
 It’s about experiencing a different side of Iceland’s landscape in a single, concentrated stretch — alpine ascent, dramatic pass, and waterfall-lined descent — each distinct, and each unforgettable.

-For those who choose to continue past Þórsmörk, Fimmvörðuháls often stands out because it feels complete on its own.
-It’s hard, it’s beautiful, and it offers an experience that doesn’t simply blend into the rest of the trek.
-Hikers looking for in-depth planning support for the combined route — including pacing, terrain, weather exposure, and logistics — can find that detail in our Laugavegur–Fimmvörðuháls combo guide.
+For those who choose to continue past Þórsmörk and combine the Laugavegur and Fimmvörðuháls, the experience will shape the entire hike.
+Fimmvörðuháls can feel complete on its own.
+It’s hard (really hard), and it’s beautiful, and it offers an experience that doesn’t simply blend into the rest of the trek.

 Terrain Changes on Fimmvörðuháls